MLB Betting – The Basics

 • Detroit Tigers (+250)

-If all four teams emerged victorious, then your bet would pay off at much higher odds than if you had bet on each team individually.
+If all four teams were to win, the bet would pay off at much higher odds than if bets had been placed on each team individually.

-Using the same four teams, you could also create a 3-team round-robin with the following bets:
+On the other hand, using the same four teams, bettors could create a 3-team round-robin with the following combinations:

 • Atlanta Braves (-170) / New York Yankees (+150) / Tampa Bay Rays (-200)